 Great San Francisco Restaurants With Waterfront Dining

-Outdoor dining is back on the menu, so why not see what's being served up at some of San Francisco's best waterfront restaurants?
+Outdoor dining is more popular than ever in San Francisco, so why not see what's being served up at some of the city's best waterfront restaurants?
 These establishments along the Embarcadero, Fisherman's Wharf, and PIER 39 offer you a feast for the eyes, as well as your other senses.
 The best part?
 With our walkable waterfront just on the other side of your table, you can take a stroll to burn off whatever indulgences strike your fancy.

 Coqueta (Pier 5, The Embarcadero)